qpsolvers/qpbenchmark/README.md

 Here are some known areas of improvement for this benchmark:

+- *Dual feasibility:* we don't check the dual multipliers computed by solvers, as the API for them is not yet unified.
+- *Optimality conditions:* for the same reason, we don't verify complementarity slackness or duality gap, which would provide a full optimality check.
 - *Cold start only:* we don't evaluate warm-start performance for now.
-- *Dual feasibility:* we don't check the dual multipliers that solvers compute internally, as the API for them is not yet unified.

 Check out the [issue tracker](https://github.com/stephane-caron/qpsolvers_benchmark/issues) for ongoing works and future improvements.